-President: Jim Conrad is serving his third term as President.
-In addition to giving programs for the society and other organizations, he continues to conduct summer walking tours of both downtown and uptown Waterville, as well as tours for local third graders.
-His main goals for this year include making better use of our historic campus and saving the Sargent House from the ravages of time.
+President: Jim Conrad is serving his sixth term as President.
+In addition to giving programs for the society and other organizations, he continues to conduct walking tours of both downtown and uptown Waterville, as well as tours for local third graders.
+He continues to work on our campaign to secure donations for property restoration/maintenance and improvement of our educational programs and outreach.

-1st Vice President: Jim Stoma, as part of his duties, selects and contacts speakers for the monthly programs for the Historical Society and serves as Chair of the Building and Grounds Committee, directly working on building maintenance and renovation when feasible.
-A key member of the SOS (Save Our Sargent) Committee, he has spent the great part of the last year seeking contract estimates to determine the feasibility of restoring the building.
-In addition, he annually organizes the Attic Treasures Sale, which will be held in June in 2016.
-His coordination of the WHS Christmas Dinner and live auction was a successful finish to the 2015 program schedule.
-He has already begun program planning for 2016.
+1st Vice President: Jim Stoma, as part of his duties, selects and contacts speakers for the monthly programs for the Historical Society.
+He serves as Chair of the Building and Grounds Committee, overseeing and directly working on maintenance and renovations for the WHS campus of buildings, including the Wakeman building, Robbins House, Sargent House, Cobbler Shop, Sargent House garage and most recently the former Gas Co. building.
+In addition, he annually organizes the Attic Treasures Sale and a Chinese raffle for RDB.
+His coordination of the WHS Christmas Dinner was a successful finish to the 2018 schedule.
+He has already programs in mind for 2019.

-Recording Secretary: Kathy Saco ~ Since joining the Society in 2011, Kathy has served as a docent in the Robbins House Museum, co-chair of the Pioneer Arts activities during Waterville’s Roche de Boeuf Festival, chairman of the Constitution Revision Committee and corresponding secretary for the Board.
-She currently serves as the Society’s recording secretary and is looking forward to serving on the Museums and Historic Sites Committee, helped design and display an exhibit “World War I: The Home Front.”
+Recording Secretary: Kathy Saco ~ Since joining the Society in 2011, Kathy has served as a docent in the Robbins House Museum, chairman of the Constitution Revision Committee and corresponding secretary for the Board.
+She currently serves as the Society’s recording secretary and as a member of the Museums and Historic Sites Committee, helped design and display an exhibit “World War I: The Home Front.”

-Corresponding Secretary - DeAnna Bradley, a lifelong Whitehouse resident with a 35+ year career with the Anthony Wayne schools has offered to fill the position for the coming year.
+Corresponding Secretary - DeAnna Bradley, a lifelong Whitehouse resident with a 35+ year career with the Anthony Wayne schools has been elected for the coming year.
 She credits her father’s recounts of experiences in World War II and the influence of an Anthony Wayne teacher who “brought history alive” for her as her motivation to become involved with the historical society.
-Mrs. Bradley has already charmed two years of third grade classes at the Waterville school with WHS’s “Suitcase Museum” presentation, and had two roles as ghosts in the Ghostly Encounters series
+Mrs. Bradley has already charmed several years of third grade classes at the Waterville school with WHS’s “Suitcase Museum” presentation, and had several roles as ghosts in the Ghostly Encounters series

 Scott Duncan has worked tirelessly on many historical society functions over the past years from managing the Society’s ice cream fundraisers and parking at the Wakeman building for the Roche de Boeuf festival to volunteering his skills in restoration and cleanup of buildings and grounds.

 Bill Albert has been a resident of Waterville since 1981.
 He was an active participant in the 50th Anniversary Committee, organized the first official event in December 2014, and has assumed responsibilities for a number of other events with new and interesting ideas.
 Among his may interest is stereography, three dimensional photography.
-Bill has participated in RDB Day for many years with his booth of stereographic equipment and presented a program about it in 2015.
+Bill has participated in RDB Day for many years.
+He has volunteered as a docent for the open houses.

 Standing Committee members, appointed positions: